ArthurCose/Red-Moon/README.md

   if !rehydrating {
     // if we're rehydrating we don't want to set values,
-    // since a script may have written over our values
+    // since the previous execution may have written over our values
     // and we want to preserve the existing state

     let env = ctx.default_environment();